edibotopic/edibotopic-website/content/blog/2023-08-01-making-simple-PRs.md

 Use some software with a narrow scope (a theme) and note down any issues you have.
 Pay attention to anything in software documentation that trips up or confuses you.
-Look at the *closed* PRs in a repo and try to find small ones that you can understand.
+Look at the *closed* PRs in a repo and try to find small ones that you can understand and learn from.

 Helping people out with these tasks can be very satisfying and could help prepare you for bigger contributions in the future.